top of page

 Guards

-The guards were composed of veterans of the first world war who had enlisted, but were denied active duty and put on the Veterans Guard roster.
-There were 350 guards, but they would be rotated periodically among the other 25 camps in Canada.
+The guards were mostly veterans of the first world war who had enlisted, but were denied active duty and put on the Veterans Guard of Canada regiment.

 Screen Shot 2021-07-16 at 2.34.17 PM.png